truebeliever17/sduanalytics/README.md

 **Demo:** https://truebeliever17.github.io/

 ## Installation
 To run the demo you need all install the packages.
-To do this, first move to 'Web' directory then install it.
+To do this, first move to 'Web' directory then install the packages.
 ```
 cd Web
 npm install